nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </table>

 #### Notes about the Command Format
+* Command words are case-insensitive.

+  E.g. The command `LIST` is the same as the command `list`.

+* Prefixes are case-sensitive.

+  E.g. Entering the prefix `P/` will not be recognised by TinS as `p/`

 * Words in `UPPER_CASE` are the fields to be supplied by you.

   E.g. in `add p/POSITION c/COMPANY s/STATUS d/DESCRIPTION`, `POSITION` is a parameter which can be